artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** N/A

-**Rule** "For an item, transcribe the place of publication, distribution, etc., in the form and grammatical case in which it appears."
+**RAD Rule** "For an item, transcribe the place of publication, distribution, etc., in the form and grammatical case in which it appears."
 (RAD 1.4C1).
 Search for an existing term in the places taxonomy by typing the first few characters of the term name.
 Alternatively, type a new term to create and